kubernetes-sigs/kustomize/site/content/en/api-reference/kustomization/configmapgenerator/_index.md

 Each entry in this list results in the creation of one ConfigMap resource (it's a generator of n maps).

+The example below creates four ConfigMaps:
+- first, with the names and contents of the given files
+- second, with key/value as data using key/value pairs from files
-The example below creates three ConfigMaps.
-One with the names and contents of the given files, one with key/value as data, and a third which sets an annotation and label via `options` for that single ConfigMap.
+- third, also with key/value as data, directly specified using `literals`
+- and a fourth, which sets an annotation and label via `options` for that single ConfigMap

 Each configMapGenerator item accepts a parameter of `behavior: [create|replace|merge]`.